kmkatsma/hashicorp-tools-azure/README.md

 - download and install terraform and packer exes, add location to path

+# Solution Overviews

+## Consul Cluster solution

+- Based on example solution here: https://github.com/hashicorp/terraform-azurerm-consul
+- Designed to deploy packer image as a VM in a scaleset in azure
+- This solution is cut and paste conversion of the AWS cluster solution, and the necessary changes to run in Azure are incomplete.

+### Packer Imagage

-## Create image from terraform-azurm-consul
+- Create Packer VM image from consul example at https://github.com/hashicorp/terraform-azurerm-consul

-- packer build ubuntu-consul.json
-- create vm from image syntax
+- Run packer to create image with this command:

 ```
-az vm create --resource-group rg-hashicorp-demo --name vm-ubuntu-nginx --image ubuntu-nginx --admin-username azureuser --generate-ssh-keys
+packer build ubuntu-consul.json
 ```

-- open port to vm syntax
+- create vm from image with this syntax

 ```
-az vm open-port --resource-group rg-hashicorp-demo --name vm-ubuntu-nginx --port 80
+az vm create --resource-group rg-hashicorp-demo --name vm-ubuntu-consul --image ubuntu-consul --admin-username azureuser --generate-ssh-keys
 ```

-# Consul Cluster solution

-- based on example solution here: https://github.com/hashicorp/terraform-azurerm-consul
-- this solution is cut and paste conversion of the AWS cluster solution, and the necessary changes to run in Azure are incomplete.
-See below for some issues.

-## Problems with consul-cluster implementation
+### Problems with consul-cluster implementation

-- module "consul_cluster" has incorrect arguments for consul_run
+- Terrform Module "consul_cluster" has incorrect arguments for consul_run
+- No examples on how to create clients, add to cluster
 - extra/missing variables, incorrectly named
-- no examples on how to add clients into cluster
 - no logic to generate ssh keys
 - no way to view AMI id - added command into the packer steps
+- no jumpbox for VM's, not clear how to connect

-# Consul VMs solution
+## Consul VMs solution

-- based on the example solution here https://github.com/hashicorp/azure-consul s
+- Based on the example solution here https://github.com/hashicorp/azure-consul s
-- created copy of needed files in consul-vms folder in repo.
+- created copy of needed files in **consul-vms** folder in repo.
 - To execute:

   - change directory to consul-vms/single-region